Analyze signals in the frequency and time-frequency domains

 Compute the power spectrum of the signal.
 Express the spectrum in decibels and plot it.

 [pxx,f] = pspectrum(xTable); plot(f,pow2db(pxx)) grid on xlabel('Frequency (Hz)') ylabel('Power Spectrum (dB)') title('Default Frequency Resolution')

 Recompute the power spectrum of the sinusoid, but now use a coarser frequency resolution of 25 Hz.
 Plot the spectrum using the

 pspectrum function with no output arguments.

-Generate two signals, each sampled at 3 kHz for 1 second.
-The first signal is a convex quadratic chirp whose frequency increases from 300 Hz to 1300 Hz during the measurement.
+Generate a signal sampled at 3 kHz for 1 second.
+The signal is a convex quadratic chirp whose frequency increases from 300 Hz to 1300 Hz during the measurement.
 The chirp is embedded in white Gaussian noise.
-The second signal, also embedded in white noise, is a chirp with sinusoidally varying frequency content.

 pspectrum plots a one-sided spectrum by default.
 To plot a two-sided spectrum, set